Step 22 – Deceased Estate Administration Guide

 - officially cancel subscriptions, policies and any other contracts; and

 - cancel related direct debits or credit card payments.

 If you completed Step 12 – Notification of Government Departments & Service Providers of the Death, you should by now have had a response with instructions.
 Always make sure to familiarise yourself with your rights under the terms and conditions of each agreement and your state/territory's consumer laws.

 Determine if utilities such as water, electricity and gas are still needed at the deceased person's residence.
 Follow the instructions provided by the utility company in response to your notification as outlined in Step 12.

 If the deceased owned the home, you may continue paying the standard connection fees or check with each provider what options are available to reduce the ongoing costs to a minimum.

 If the deceased leased a property, then all utility companies should be notified by you or the agent to stop incurring charges once the lease contract is terminated.

-If a real estate was or will be transferred to the surviving joint owner, then that person is responsible to pay for utilities.
+If a real estate was or will be transferred to the surviving joint owner or tenant, then that person is responsible for changing the name on utility bills after the death and pay for utilities.

 All contracts for the landline, internet and mobile phone can be officially cancelled immediately or transferred into another person's name.The most common providers are: